 Advanced Diagnosis of Local Network Client Connection Failures

-then here are some advanced techniques you can use to diagnose the program.
+Once you have done all of them, here are some advanced techniques you can use to diagnose the program.

-These instructions are for people who are fairly comfortable with Windows, including using Command Prompt windows.
+These instructions are for people who are comfortable with Windows, including using Command Prompt windows.
 (In almost all cases, though, none of this should be necessary!)

 First, in a Command Prompt window on the Local Network Client computer, run: